Telecaster Wiring Guide

 Step Five - Connecting the jack

 Your switchcraft jack has two terminals - a ground and a live/hot.
-Throughout this guide we have used black cloth wire as the ground and cream as the hot so we will carry on with this principle here.
 Take 15cm of black cloth wire and solder it to the ground lug (the inner ring is always the ground on a jack).
 Once cooled, cover the joint with the heat shrink tubing.
 Not only does this create a more durable jack, it insulates and protects the joints from coming into contact with any shielding materials (copper foil, shielding paint etc...) that you may be using inside your guitar, potentially creating a short or grounding issues.
-Repeat this step using 20cm of cream wire for the hot terminal.
-Using a heat gun or lighter, apply heat to the heat shrink tubing.
+Repeat this step using 20cm of yellow/cream wire for the hot terminal.
 You can also use this tubing to keep both of the jack's lead wires together until they break away to their different solder points in the circuit.

 With the jack completed, solder the ground (black wire) to the back of the tone or volume control pot and the live (cream wire) to the output lug of the volume pot.
 This is the middle lug.

 That's the Telecaster harness completed.
-Now you simply have to connect your pickups to the correct lugs on the 3 way switch and reassemble your guitar.
+Now you simply have to connect your pickups to the correct terminals (follow the diagram below) on the 3 way switch, connect the groud wire running to the bridge and reassemble your guitar.
 Telecaster wiring is actually quite simple - as long as you are skilled enough with a soldering iron and have a good, clear and easy to read wiring diagram then you shouldn't have any problems at all.
-This is the simple 3 way Telecaster wiring, the guitar's classical form but there are many other options to explore - guitar wiring is a weird and wonderful world with many different possible variations and modifications.
-Premier Guitar have a great guide on possible Telecaster wiring mods or we have a range of different wiring diagrams specifically suited for Telecaster wiring, including the 4 way mod, wiring in series as well as some vintage setups.
+This is the simple 3 way Telecaster wiring, the guitar's classical form but there are many other options to explore - Premier Guitar have a great guide on possible Telecaster wiring mods or we have a range of different wiring diagrams specifically suited for Telecaster wiring, including the 4 way mod, wiring in series as well as some vintage setups.

 Telecaster Wiring diagrams